Best NJ Sports Betting Sites of 2020

-Legal sports betting in NJ will be ultimately controlled by the same license holders who currently offer casino gambling or horse race betting in the state, including the aforementioned properties that already launched sportsbooks.
-Note that these license holders may well partner with other brands, as is the case with New Jersey’s legal online casino sites.
+Legal NJ sportsbook and NJ online sports betting sites are ultimately controlled by the same license holders who currently offer casino gambling or horse race betting in the state, including the properties mentioned above that already launched sportsbooks.
+Note: these license holders may as well partner with other brands, as is the case with New Jersey’s legal online casino sites.

-You can expect a lineup for NJ’s legal sports betting sites that closely matches the kinds of betting that you can do when you’re at a Las Vegas sportsbook.
-In fact, many of Atlantic City’s casinos already operate sportsbooks in Las Vegas, so the experience will be very familiar to those who have bet at Caesars in Las Vegas or at MGM.
+You can expect a lineup for NJ’s legal sports betting sites that closely match the kinds of gambling you can do when you’re at a Las Vegas sportsbook.
+Many of Atlantic City’s casinos already operate sportsbooks in Las Vegas, so the experience will be very familiar to those who have bet at Caesars in Las Vegas or MGM.
 Those are just two of the operators who have existing operations in other jurisdictions, meaning they already have a blueprint in place for offering legal, regulated sports betting in New Jersey.

 Why should I choose legal sports betting?

 The opportunity to bet at legal, regulated sportsbooks is one that consumers should take seriously.
 You never know what you’re getting when betting illegally, while legal sportsbooks in New Jersey offer the safety and security of knowing that your details are protected and that you’ll be paid when you win.
 We may find that many illegal sports betting sites stop serving the New Jersey market; which is what happened after NJ legalized online casino and poker games.

 What if I live New Jersey, but currently outside the state?

 Sorry bettors.
 You must be inside state borders of New Jersey to place bets at NJ sports betting apps and sites.
 All legal NJ sportsbooks use geofencing technology to determine your location, so there is no way around it.

 What if I don’t live in New Jersey, but in the state currently?